wp-plugins/zedity/readme.txt

 The best editor to create your content super easily, quickly and with unprecedented possibilities!
 Available in multiple languages.

 == Description ==
-Zedity is an innovative Editor to create your posts or pages completely visually, very easily and quickly!
-With absolutely no technical skill required, it gives everybody total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!
+Zedity is an innovative Editor to create your posts or pages absolutely easily, visually and quickly!
+With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

 Multiple languages: Zedity is available also in **English**, **French**, **German**, **Greek**, **Italian** and [more languages](http://zedity.com/translate/) coming soon...